 DT 500 MAG: – What about Heather MacDonald?

 CLAYTON: – She wrote this article for The Manhattan Journal, in which she was an editor- a part of The Manhattan Institute was formed by William Casey when he retired from being the head of the CIA.
 Her article also appeared in The New York Sun.
 A short-lived right-wing paper.
 The only show I had that the CIA was engaged in.
 Did have the New York Police Department try to set me with Rakowitz (labeled by the press as Monster of Tomkins Square Cannibal case).
 And so on.

 DT 500 ZINE: – Let’s talk about your own gallery, what is the concept of your Gallery & Outlaw Art Museum?

 CLAYTON: – The basic idea behind the gallery was dealing with art that was outside the mainstream.
 Often art that dealt with issues related to the law.
 Did not have to be criminal.
 For example, art that had court cases attached to it – I had some court cases related to my work – mostly video or broke the law for instance tattooing was illegal in NYC since 1961, I showed work related to tattooing, graffiti art or conceptual art pieces related to drugs.
 Mainly work that questioned authority or job that was just unusual.

-DT 500 ZINE: – Which work of yours could tell the most by the context of the rebel times?
+DT 500 ZINE: – Which work of yours could tell the most of the rebel times?

 ” I have always been an Outsider.
 Never fit in.
 My work is me, and I am it.
 My life is art, and my art is my life.
 It did take time for me to become “I”- Clayton.
 I did what I had to do to survive at the time.
 I am not a sculpture, a painter, a photographer, I am me – an artist.”